glig95/heart_rate_variants/README.md

 variants that are associated with a faster or a slower heart rate.

 Three methods for finding genetic variants are included:
-1) phylogenetic regression as an established inference method in phylogenetics,
+1) phylogenetic generalized least squares as an established statistical regression method,
 2) a new, rationally constructed clade-sharing method, and
 3) a machine learning method called XGBoost.